Queen Elizabeth I of England once owned several Pocket Beagles

 All in small enough bites for your little pal, real turkey and chicken ingredients provide joint-maintaining chondroitin and glucosamine.
 Since it combines high-protein with fiber from healthy grains like oatmeal and barley, this food helps keep dogs full to minimize overeating and excess weight.

-Think about adding Wellness CORE Small Breed Wholesome Grains High Protein dog food to your amazon cart.
+Think about adding Wellness CORE Small Breed Wholesome Grains High Protein dog food to your Chewy or Amazon cart.

 Pocket Beagle Maintenance and Grooming